Teaching English Abroad Salaries – Where Can You Make the Most Money?

 How does salary compare to the cost of living?

-Looking at the teach English abroad salary that a job pays doesn’t necessarily reveal anything about how much money you’d actually have left after expenses.
+Looking at the teaching English abroad salary that a job pays doesn’t necessarily reveal anything about how much money you’d actually have left after expenses.
 It’s important to consider the cost of living for a given location.
-For instance, Latin American countries may pay less (around $600-1000 USD per month), but is that really such a bad thing when you can find rent in some places for as little as $150 USD/month?
+For instance, Latin American countries may pay less (around $600-$1,000 USD per month), but is that really such a bad thing when you can find rent in some places for as little as $150 USD/month?
 On the other hand, a high salary earned in Japan would not go far in an expensive city such as Tokyo – unless, of course, your employer offered free housing with your contract.

 Can you make a living teaching English abroad?

 Absolutely!
-To choose a location, consider whether your goals are simply to make enough to travel or live overseas or whether you’re aiming to actively save money.
+To choose a location, consider whether your goals are simply to make enough to travel or live while teaching overseas or whether you’re aiming to actively save money.
 Then, factor in the cost of living and the salary for each location to find out where you’re most likely to achieve your financial goals.

 It’s important to remember that when abroad, you’ll be living like the locals do, which means you may spend money on different types of entertainment or sightseeing, and you’ll definitely have to get used to different prices – whether good or bad – when it comes to buying food, paying for medical expenses, renting an apartment, and more.
-Before taking the plunge, it’s essential that you research locations and learn what you need to do in order to teach English abroad.
+Before taking the plunge, it’s essential that you research locations and learn what you need to do to teach English abroad.

-Which countries pay the highest salary to English teachers?
+Which countries pay teachers the most?

 Western Europe